How To Get Rid Of Cat Hairballs (What Helped My Cat)

 That explained a lot.

-The gagging.
+The coughing.

 The random vomiting.